 - Chicken thighs also work well here.
 You can use boneless skinless chicken thighs instead of chicken breasts if you prefer (just make sure to slice them super thin!).

 - Swap out the mushrooms.
 This recipe calls for white button mushrooms, but you could also use cremini, shiitake, or oyster mushrooms.
 Feel free to double the amount of mushrooms if you really like them.
-Alternatively, if you’re not a fan of mushrooms you can omit them.
+However, if you’re not a fan of mushrooms you can omit them.

 - As written, this soup isn’t overly spicy-hot.
 Yes, Thai bird’s eye chilies pack a punch of spicy heat, but we only use one chili to add balance.
 We also have sweet, salty, sour, bitter, and umami ingredients.
 Of course, if you like it hot feel free to add more chilies to taste!